 As he is preparing for graduation this spring and applying for jobs, Evan says that nearly all of the positions he has looked into, many of which are related to policy, are virtual or hybrid.
 He is also cognizant of the fact that some careers don’t offer the luxury of remote work.
 In fact, most U.S. workers don’t have jobs that can be done from home.

 For students who are pursuing a career that requires fully in-person work, virtual internships may not be the best option.
 But, with today’s technology, there are many other innovative, virtual opportunities available, even for those who are pursuing careers that cannot be accomplished from home.

-Coty shared that the Hub’s Employer Engagement team recently collaborated with an employer partner, a hospital in Chicago, that held an interactive workshop where students interested in medicine could join a live, virtual surgery.
+Coty shared that the Hub’s Employer Engagement team recently collaborated with an employer, a hospital in Chicago, that held an interactive workshop where students interested in medicine could join a live, virtual surgery.